-Table A3.5 shows that the number of recipients of the state pension in EUROMOD is overestimated by 2% in 2020, accurately replicated in 2021 and underestimated by 2% in 2022.
+Table A3.5 shows that the number of recipients of the state pension in EUROMOD is overestimated by 3% in 2021 and by 1% in 2022, but underestimated by 1% in 2023 .
 This is a result of the fact that EUROMOD does not take into account structural changes, such as increases in the number of persons that have reached the state pension age.
-By contrast, the number of recipients of the care allowance is overestimated by 8% in 2020 and 2021 and by 9% in 2022, whilst the number of recipients of the rent allowance in EUROMOD is overestimated by 19% in 2020 and by 19% in 2021.
+The number of recipients of the care allowance is overestimated by 6% in 2021 and 2022 and by 13% in 2023, whilst the number of recipients of the rent allowance in EUROMOD is overestimated by 16% in 2021 and by 15% in 2022.
 Part of this discrepancy may be caused by non-take up of the rent allowance, in particular in cases where the expected benefit amount is low.
 Non-take up may also be one of the explanations for the even larger overestimation of the number of households entitled to social assistance (about 40% on average).